Secure, Supported and Enterprise-Ready

 Postgres Plus Cloud Database (PPCD) meets the most demanding needs of Enterprise class applications with a rich feature set, automatically scalable performance, and reliable high availability, all available at your fingertips with an easy-to-use dashboard.
 Drive your web business's financial transactions, catalog sales, or customer business intelligence.
 Quickly set up and take down standard development, test, and deployment environments.
 Support diverse database workloads including ACID-compliant relational information, and built-in NoSQL document and key-value datatypes — all in one database available in the cloud as well as on-premise.

 PPCD Advanced Edition builds on Basic Edition to

 include database compatibility for Oracle®, even more performance,

 stronger security, and

-PPCD Basic Edition provides all the power of PostgreSQL multiplied by the elasticity and flexibility of the cloud.
+PPCD Basic Edition provides ease-of-use, high availability, automated scalability, and built in backup and failover support with the elasticity and flexibility of the cloud.

-For entry-level functionality and performance, when you don't need to customize your database setup significantly, Amazon RDS for PostgreSQL is a cost-effective solution.
+For entry-level functionality and performance, when you don't need Postgres support or database fine-tuning, Amazon RDS for PostgreSQL is a cost-effective solution.

 Learn more on Amazon

 The Postgres Plus Cloud Database console is used to deploy Postgres databases to Cloud server instances.
 The first database deployed to an instance becomes the master database.
 If replica instances are selected, they will be created in a cluster with the master database.